Website icon Xpert.Digital

 Measures

-Implementation of SAS systems (Security Airlock System) to avoid cold losses during high goods traffic.
+Implementation of SAS (Security Airlock System) systems to prevent cold losses during high goods traffic.

 2. Security protocols